Shaders

 If the VK_NV_viewport_swizzle

-extension is enabled on the device,
+extension is enabled, the following

 If the VK_NV_fragment_coverage_to_color